Tapa cloth: General

 Nowadays tapa is often worn on formal occasions such as weddings.
 Another use is as a blanket at night or for room dividers.
 It is highly prized for its decorative value and is often found hung on walls as decoration.
+It has been used in ceremonial masks in Papua New Guinea and the Cook Islands (Mangaian masks).
+It was used to wrap sacred objects, e.g., "God staffs" in the Cook Islands.

+In some places, artists are reviving tapa-making and creating modern interpretations of the art using new techniques or designs.

+Fabrication

+Tonga

+Tapa cloth is or ngatu still a part of daily life in Tonga.
 In Tonga a family is considered poor, no matter how much money they have, if they do not have any tapa in stock at home to donate at life events like marriages, funerals and so forth.
 If the tapa was donated to them by a chief or even the royal family, it is more valuable.
-It has been used in ceremonial masks in Papua New Guinea and the Cook Islands (Mangian masks).
-It was used to wrap sacred objects, e.g., "God staffs" in the Cook Islands.

-In New Zealand, presumably early Māori settlers created clothing from the Broussonetia papyrifera trees that were brought to the islands to be cultivated, however no archaeological evidence of this exists.
-The New Zealand climate was not suited to cultivate large amounts of tapa cloth, so early Māori adopted the use of harakeke (Phormium tenax, or New Zealand flax) instead.
-By the 1770s, the primary use of tapa cloth was to create a soft, white cloth used for fillets or in ear piercings by high status men, however barkcloth textiles disappeared from use in the early 19th Century, coinciding with the tree's disappearance from New Zealand.

-Fabrication

-The following describes the fabrication of Tapa cloth in Tonga, where it is still part of daily life.
-There may be small or large differences for other locations.

 In Tonga hiapo is the name given to the paper mulberry tree.
 It is not usually grown in whole plantations, but portions of a yam or other vegetable garden are often set aside for it.
-They are cut and brought home where the first task is to strip the bark from the trees.
-The strips are about hand wide and person long.
-The wood left-over is named mokofute.
+Trees are cut down and the bark is stripped off.
+The strips are about 10 cm wide and up to 180 cm long.
 The bark consists of two layers; the outer bark is scraped or split off from the inner bark.
-This work is called haalo.
-The outer bark is discarded; the inner bark, named tutu or loututu, is left-over.
-It is dried in the sun before being soaked.
+The outer bark is discarded, and the inner bark, named tutu or loututu, is dried in the sun before being soaked.